UK Council for Psychotherapy

 Counselling in central London, Camden, Kings Cross, psychotherapy - letting go of tears, process of counselling

-Frequently Tearful, Crying "Attacks" Some of us can't stop crying and feel all cried out at times.
-Counselling for crying bouts can explore what's going on for us (which for some may be linked to our high sensitivity).
+Frequently Tearful, Crying "Attacks" Some of us can't stop crying and feel all cried out at times (for some, this can be related to stuck victim tears - see above).
+Counselling for crying bouts can explore what else is going on for us (which for some may be linked to our high sensitivity).
 We may find ourselves frequently crying for no clear reason, which may point to feeling overwhelmed, or may be depressed.
 (Sometimes our tears may be connected to tiredness, sleep problems, hormones, feeling unwell, on medication, grieving someone's death, the pseudobulbar affect - PDA.)
 It is natural to respond to certain events by crying, letting out emotions, so if we need to cry we cry and don't hold back our tears.
 We may also get in to certain, uncontrolled states, where we have so called crying attacks (which for some can be similar to heightened anxiety, panic attacks),where anything can set us off.
 This can be explored in the counselling for crying.
 Others may struggle to recognise that on occasions we don't always need to over-share all our feelings and it may be inappropriate to cry - crying at the wrong place and time, making things awkward, others uncomfortable or in a work situation, be unprofessional.
-We may struggle to reign in our emotions at times which for some may be linked to our loose or porous boundaries or accompanying the tears of our inner child through our loving adult.
+We may struggle to reign in our emotions at times which for some may be linked to our loose or porous boundaries or accompanying the tears of our inner child through being present and attentive with our loving adult.

 Releasing Ourselves & Letting Go